 Recovery planning involves identifying and addressing healthcare needs of heavily impacted sectors and communities, should transmission of COVID-19 reach Kakuma-Kalobeyei.
 It has been critically noted that the socio-economic impacts of COVID-19 are "expected to be substantial" in large informal economies such as Kakuma-Kalobeyei.

 Therefore, it is fundamental to develop strategies to mitigate the impacts on the livelihoods and economy of Kakuma-Kalobeyei.
 UN-Habitat is currently developing an Assessment on the socio-economic impacts of COVID-19 in Kakuma-Kalobeyei, analysing both the impacts of the transmission and measures taken on communities.
-This will enable the team to identify areas of vulnerability, target our responses to support both host and refugee communities to continue their livelihoods, and access to services and necessities such as water and food supply chains.
+This will enable the team to identify areas of vulnerability, target our responses to support both host and refugee communities to continue their livelihoods, and access to services and necessities such as water and egies to improve the settlements' capacity for future crises response.
+UN-Habitat believes that it is critical to integrate components of planning for the long run from the onset, allowing preparedness and response initiatives to incrementally develop into longer-term measures.
+UN-Habitat is working on a broader resilience preparation for Kakuma-Kalobeyei through the utilisation of Spatial Profiling as a tool, which can rapidly identify areas of risk and vulnerability through linking geo-spatial data analysis and socio-economic data.
+This will help target area-based responses by field teams working on an emergency strategy.

-Top right: UN-Habitat on a site visit to visit and review proposed alternative temporary healthcare facilities. © UN-Habitat
+Top right: UN-Habitat on a site visit to visit and review

+proposed alternative temporary healthcare facilities.